SherzodNorboboyev/length_control_summarization/README.md

 ## Reproducibility
 - Seed is fixed to `42` unless overridden via `--seed`.
 - We log key hyperparameters and ROUGE metrics to stdout and save to `results/**/metrics.json` and `eval_metrics.json`.
-- Per-example metrics are saved to `predictions.jsonl` for significance testing.
+- Per-example metrics are saved to `predictions.jsonl` (and `predictions.csv`) for significance testing.

 ## Dataset
 - Hugging Face: `cnn_dailymail` with configuration `3.0.0`.